blaserlab/flt3_aml_bakerlab/README.md

 # BMX Kinase Mediates Gilteritinib Resistance in FLT3-mutated AML through Microenvironmental Factors

 This is an analysis project.
-It requires the processed R data package which is available at the Dryad URL provided in the manuscript.
-The data package is currently private for peer review.
-When downloaded from Dryad it will be compressed as a zip file.
-After unzipping, there should be a single file with the extension .tar.gz.
-This can be installed on your system like any other R package.
-However the recommended way to install it is in concert with this analysis project (see below).
+It requires a processed R data package to be used.
+This is available at https://figshare.com/articles/dataset/Untitled_Item/23535606.
+Download this .tar.gz file and install on your system like any other R package.
 Together, this analysis project and the data package will reproduce all R-generated figures from the manuscript.

-After cloning this project, open R/dependencies.R.
-The first thing you should do is make sure you have renv installed.
-This is the package-management software used in the project.
-Then run renv::restore().
-This will attempt to install all required packages listed in renv.lock into a local environment within your copy of the analysis project.
-Packages may be missed by this process; these should be installed manually using renv::install(<package name>).
-The blaseRtools and blaseRdata packages can be installed using renv::install("blaserlab/blaseRtools") and renv::install("blaserlab/blaseRdata") if necessary.
-These are custom tools used to make the figures.
-The rest should be well known and freely available.

-Please note the last two lines of code in R/dependencies.R.
-The argument for the function bb_renv_datapkg() should be edited to point to the directory holding the unzipped data package for the analysis.
-This function will go to that directory and install the latest available version of the data into your local project.
-You can also specify the exact version if necessary by supplying the full file name ending in .tar.gz.
-The last line will load the data into a hidden environment.
-This is meant to emulate the lazyloading function of typical R packages: the data objects are loaded as pointers to files on disk and do not occupy memory until called.
-This minimizes the memory footprint and bypasses the normal size restriction on lazyloading package data in R.
+After cloning this project on your system, open R/dependencies.R.
+If you are using the blaseRtemplates environment, edit the argument to the project_data() command to point to the directory where the flt3.aml.datapkg tar.gz file is stored.
+Otherwise, comment out these lines and uncomment the last three commands to load the data using the standard R data functions.

 Once everything is properly installed, you should restart the R session and source R/dependencies.R.
 If it sources without errors, then source R/configs.R.
 This has required aesthetic, output and other information for the files.
 You should edit the output section at the bottom, or copy to local_configs.R and then edit.